TWO-MINUTE THRILL: Seahawks drive 94 yards for another late win and a 5-0 record

 The victory made Seattle 5-0 for the first time ever and kept them in first place in the NFC West and put that much more shine on Wilson’s MVP hopes.

-Seattle got the ball back at its own 6 with 1:57 left when Bobby Wagner and Benson Mayowa teamed to stop Alexander Mattison on a fourth-and-1, the Vikings eschewing a field goal that would have at least meant they would almost certainly left regulation with a tie.
+Seattle got the ball back at its own 6 with 1:57 left when Bobby Wagner and Benson Mayowa teamed to stop Alexander Mattison on a fourth-and-1 play at the Seahawks 6, the Vikings eschewing a field goal that would have at least meant they would almost certainly left regulation with a tie.

+The Vikings had reason to think they could get it, having rushed for 201 yards on the night.
+Even Carroll said later of the stop, “Yeah, who would have thunk it?’’

+And on that play, they found the way to get the stop with Mayowa and Wagner getting credit for the stop with an assist from Cody Barton.

+Linebacker K.J.
+Wright said the minute Seattle got the stop he thought to himself, “We’re about to win.
+You guys should see the confidence that we had on the sidelines.’’

-Seattle had to convert two fourths on the drive to win it.
+Seattle, though, had to convert two fourths on the drive to win it.

 The first came on a fourth-and-1 from the 23, when Wilson found Metcalf down the left side against Minnesota rookie cornerback Cameron Dantzler to the 38.

-It sort of felt inevitable at that point even if it wasn’t.

-Two plays later, Wilson then moved out of pressure to the right and hit Tyler Lockett for 17 yards to the 21 with one minute left.
+Two plays later, Wilson moved out of pressure to the right and hit Tyler Lockett for 17 yards to the 21 with one minute left.

 Two plays later, Wilson hit Metcalf on a slant pass for 15 yards to the 6.